-The Columbus criminal defense attorneys at Yavitch & Palmer specialize in DUI and DWI cases.
-In Ohio, a DWI charge may also be known as OMVI (Operating Motor Vehicle Intoxicated) or OVI (Operating Vehicle Intoxicated).
+The Columbus criminal defense attorneys at Yavitch & Palmer specialize in DUI and OVI cases.
+In Ohio, a DUI charge is also known as OVI (Operating Vehicle Intoxicated).
 These charges do not only apply to drivers of passenger vehicles such as cars, but also to trucks, tractor trailers, buses, motorcycles, 3-wheelers, boats, and heavy machinery.

 If you are stopped for drunk driving and you refuse to take the sobriety test, or if your test results exceed the legal limit of Blood Alcohol Concentration (BAC), you will be immediately subject to the Administrative License Suspension, which means the officer can take your driver’s license on the spot.

 When you are stopped for suspicion of DUI or OVI, police officers will conduct breathalyzer and other field sobriety tests.
 If you’re intoxicated, an officer can suspend your license on the spot, a measure called an Administrative License Suspension.
 If you refuse field sobriety testing, your license is automatically suspended temporarily.

 Ohio Administrative License Suspension

 Defending clients who have been charged with drunk driving, or driving under the influence of illegal or prescription drugs, is challenging.
 DUI and DWI defense attorneys must always be prepared for new developments in legal and scientific procedures used to prove guilt.